Hashbrown Casserole With Ham

 -

-- I used already diced ham from my grocery store's meat section.
-However, you could also use leftover ham.
-Leftover honey baked ham would be fantastic in this recipe.
+- Ham: I used diced ham from my grocery store's meat section.
+However, you could also use leftover ham, diced ham steak, or deli lunchmeat.

-- Mix the egg mixture with a whisk to incorporate extra air.
-This will lead to perfect fluffy eggs.
+- Mix with a whisk to incorporate air into the eggs.

-- Line your casserole dish to make clean-up and the dishes a breeze!
+- Line your casserole dish with foil to make clean-up and the dishes a breeze!

 Nutrition